wongjiahau/Pineapple/docs/Features/020-Variables.md

 !!! tip
     This feature is implemented on purpose to discourage programmers from mutating variables all the time.
-    So, instead of creating one variables and change it all the time, **you should create as many variables as you want**!
+    So, instead of creating one variables and change it all the time, ==create as many variables as you want!==

 ## Default non-nullablility

 By default, you cannot assign ``nil` to a mutable variable.
 ```
 let x mutable = 0